FrankN88/quiz-game/README.md

   10. Find the social media links so that I can join and interact with others in the community.

  #### As the admin I want to:
-  11. be able to delete any users scores.
+  11. Be able to delete any users scores.
-  12. be able to edit any users scores.
+  12. Be able to edit any users scores.
-  13. have unique access to all features.
+  13. Have unique access to all features.

   #### As the website owner I want to:
-  14. increase the number of people playing the games therefore the popularity of the website.
+  14. Increase the number of people playing the games therefore the popularity of the website.
-  15. be in touch with the users.
+  15. Be in touch with the users.
-  16. be able to receive feedback from the users.
+  16. Make the website as accessible and responsive as possible..
   17. Gain a better understanding of the audience by checking their feedback both via the social networks.
   18. Use reviews to increase customer satisfaction.